 The books are bound in cloth, different from the balloon cloth used on Modern Library books in the mid-1930s.

-The interior of the book is mostly identical to the US versions, on the half title page:
+The interior of the book is almost identical to the US versions, on the half-title page:

 The only difference is the John Lane The Bodley Head, London imprint on the title page.